Vounteer Ideas

 By Joan Whetzel

-Giving your possessions and money to charity is a good thing but giving of your time and talents is better.
-Volunteering not only helps others it carries its own rewards to the giver.
-There are many avenues for teenagers and adults to volunteer that offer them the opportunity to care for someone other than ourselves, can expand their job skills, and help build their resumes.
+Giving your possessions and money to charity is a good thing; it definitely helps with the tax returns.
+But giving of your time and talents is just as good, if not better.
+Volunteering not only helps others, it carries its own rewards to the giver.
+There are many avenues for teenagers and adults to volunteer that offer them the opportunity to care for others, expands their job skills, and builds their resumes.
 For recently retired adults volunteering can provide a way to constructively fill that newly found free time.

 Hospital Volunteers